Darkwing42/emitter.py/README.md

 By default, the credit is `-1` (negative values mean infinity).

+When a listener have no more credits, it is removed.

 ### Update listener's credit

 The credit of a listener can be updated using the `on()` method.